mcf3rn/books/README.md

 ### Foreword
 Noam Chomsky's contributions to linguistic and communication theory and works like "Manufacturing Consent" are mandatory in universities around the world.
+Chomsky delivered a lecture at the World Social Forum in Porto Alegre, Brazil.
+It was held in a soccer stadium.